gatsbyjs/gatsby/docs/blog/2019-08-13-creating-a-purpose-driven-media-platform/index.md

 ### Exceptional performance

-The JAMstack used offers faster site performance, improved security and more cost-effective, long-term hosting.
+The stack used offers faster site performance, improved security and more cost-effective, long-term hosting.

 ### A foundation for real change

-The platform is receiving a nationwide digital and out of home (OOH) campaign to support the Quit Cigarettes mission.
+The platform is receiving a nationwide digital and out of home (OOH) campaign to support the [Quit Cigarettes](https://uk.changeincorporated.com/quit-cigarettes) mission.

 <Pullquote citation="Toby Lee, AZ, Product Owner Change Incorporated">
   “Your flexibility, professionalism, and high standards throughout have been very much appreciated.
 We started with an ambitious set of goals and a very tight deadline, and I was fully expecting we would have to look at compromises for what we were hoping to achieve.
 Thanks to your efforts we have a really solid foundation, technically, experientially, and visually, to continue building and iterating on what is already a great website (and dashboard!).
 On top of all that, it’s a pleasure working with you all.
 Great work, thank you!”